 The family have lived on this land for generations.

-We are very committed to looking after our beautiful environment and for 10 years we have been active members of the Countryside Stewardship scheme, having carried out much tree planting, hedge planting and maintenance, and protection of ancient pasture and watercourses.
+We are very committed to looking after our beautiful environment and for 15 years we have been active members of the Countryside Stewardship scheme, having carried out much tree planning, hedge planting and maintenance, and protection of ancient pasture, woodland and watercourses.

-We are a very self sufficient and sustainable unit which involves production, processing, catering and retailing and providing as much employment for local people (currently 24 full time employees and 23 part time).
+We are a very self-sufficient and sustainable unit which involves production, processing, catering and retailing, providing much employment for local people (currently 20 full time and 12 part time)